sailfishapps/ThrowawayDemos/Kaputt/JsonDBDemo/README.md

 This project demonstrates use of Jsonpath to query a simple datamodel.

-The original idea was ot use json as a way of loading a LocalStorageDB.
-The file would be created on a Qt Desktop app, then used to load my app Landed on the Jolla Sailfish.
+The original idea was to use json as a way of loading a LocalStorageDB.
+The file would be created on a Qt Desktop app (more suited to setting up a Database than a smartphone), then used to load my app Landed on the Jolla Sailfish.

 Then I discovered this: